 HR exists primarily for the purpose of improving the business performance.
 The way it does this, is through people management.
 The fundamental practices of HR comes in many forms, depending on the scope of responsibilities the business places on it’s HR function.
 What is manifested out of these practices are the trends within the HR industry.

 In reality, whether a trend catches on to become a mainstream practice is really determined by the climate within the industry itself.
-From the market availability of the solution, to the cost and psychological readiness of the people during that period, all these factors determine whether or not a trend within HR sticks.
+From the market availability of the solution, to the cost and psychological readiness of the people during that period, all these factors determine whether or not a HR service or trend within HR sticks.

 Knowing that, the purpose of this article is to examine a successful trend within HR which has caught on to become a mainstream practice.
 From there, to derive insights of the HR industry, such as its pain points and how HR can better manage people to improve overall business performance.

-Employee self service in HR
+The trend of Employee self service (ESS) in HR

 A while back, employee self service (ESS) systems or HR portals were a major trend in HR.
 It’s essentially a HR solution that opens up a portal for the employees, allowing them to make minor record changes or requests such as legal names, home address, and apply for leave.
 ESS is designed to facilitate the human resources department, by shifting the burden, and making the task of updating necessary information more simple and efficient.
 ESS systems also help prevent problems that might crop up due to unprocessed updates and also provide employees more clarity.